by Charles Schlussel | October 18, 2017 7:38 am

 My mom has been gone for many years now and unfortunately this was one recipe I hadn’t had her write out for me.
 However, as I was laboring to recreate this dish I swear I could feel her watchful loving presence guiding me until I finally got it just right.
 And yes, I may have updated the recipe slightly with some modern twists, but I know Mom would approve.

 After several evenings and numerous tries, I sat down again at the table and lifted a fork to my mouth, closed my eyes and found my fourteen-year-old self sitting at the table with Mom and Dad, another bite of goulash, a slice of thickly buttered bread and not a care in the world.
 If you grew up in Nebraska, I’m sure you have fond memories of the classic American Midwestern style “goulash” as well.
 So, why not jump in the Tardis with me as we set the console controls for a comforting visit and leave our stressed-out selves far behind for a few minutes to visit the good old days?
 I also want to challenge us all to participate in the lost art of dining.
 To have memories to travel back to, we first have to consciously craft a place for this to happen.
 Let’s dust off the dining room table, turn off the electronics, light a candle and in between savoring bites of delicious food, let’s fill our hearts and minds with thoughtful conversations of life’s events.
+Some of you may not even have dining room tables and chairs currently, so I encourage you to fix that by going here and treating yourself to some new ones.
 Drink in long draughts of not only wine, but also drinking deeply of the intoxicating joy of being with those we love and cherish.

 Special thanks to Patrick Wright for the wonderful photography for this article and his willingness to join me in traveling down the corridors of fall memories during the photo shoot.